 The dogs we bring in are all in serious danger of losing their lives due to overpopulation in L.A. shelters.

-Although our dogs don't expect much - they just want to be loved valued, we get it, you may have lots of questions before you let this four legged friend crash at your pad
+Although our dogs don't expect much - they just want to be loved - we get it, you may have a lot of questions before you let this four legged friend crash at your pad:

 How long should we expect to foster a dog?

 The time varies depending on the rescue dog.
 The typical duration is two months.
 In rare, severe medical cases, dogs might be fostered up to one year.

 How much will fostering cost our family?

 Nothing at all!
 All expenses involving vet care, medicine, food and supplies are covered by Paws of L.A.
 Rescue.

 What are our responsibilities as a foster family?

 Taking good care of a rescue dog involves feeding, walking, cleaning, grooming and socializing.
 Overall you should expect to provide a lot of love and care.
 Some rescue dogs are frightened, stressed or sick and may require additional TLC and patience .
 A frightened or shy dog may require extra weeks of attention and socialization to prepare for adoption.
 Dogs with medical conditions may require extra medication or frequent trips to the vet.
 Puppies may require bottle feeding and a few trips to get their vaccinations.
 Paws of L.A.
 Rescue can provide transport volunteers for frequent trips, but in the past our fosters prefer transporting the dogs.

 Can I choose which dog I want to foster?